Frequently asked questions

 We normally run a range of after school clubs for children in P2 – P7.
 The range changes termly and we try to have a balance between sport, music and leisure activities.
 The range of clubs covered last year was as follows:-

 Football, tennis, Monkeynastix, Debutots, cookery, ICT, hockey, Gaelic football, French, gardening.
 Eco Club, Drama, Cycling Proficiency, art, football and tag rugby.

-After school care is provided by Glencraig Integrated Childcare Centre which is situated on our site.
+After school care is provided by Over The Hedge after school club which is situated on our site.

 Children are involved in sport as part of the curriculum.
-Class teachers have all benefited from in-house training in the delivery of Fundamental Movement Skills which form the basis of the majority of sporting activities.
+Class teachers have all benefited from in-house training in the delivery of Fundamental Movement Skills, gymnastics and dance, which form the basis of the majority of sporting activities.
 The work of the teachers is enhanced each year with the use of professional sports coaches in PE lessons from P1 upwards.
 As well as the curricular sport there is an extensive range of sports offered after school and pupils have the opportunity to play competitively representing their school against other local primary schools.
 Teams include football, hockey, netball, Gaelic football, handball and cross country.

 We are very proud of the musical tradition in our school.
 All pupils participate in music as part of the curriculum.
 The children all sing in dedicated sessions at least once a week and children from P4 upwards play the recorder.
-We have a junior choir for our P4 pupils and a senior choir made up of selected pupils from P5 to P7.
-Our choirs perform to various audiences throughout the year and also in two of the local festivals.
+We have a senior choir made up of selected pupils from P5 to P7.
+Our choir performs to various audiences throughout the year and also in two of the local festivals.
 There are two major performances each year.
 One at Christmas and the other in the Spring Term, these are rotated between the children in P1 – P4 and the children in P5 – P7 each year.
 Instrumental tuition in clarinet, flute, saxophone and violin is available from P5 upwards.
 Our musicians have the opportunity to play in the school orchestra and the recorder group.